BrenoFischer/gradys-gs/README.md

 # Usage
-## Secret variables:
+## Secret variables
 This project uses Google Maps services, with paid features.
 To use these functionalities you need to have or create a Google Maps API Key.
-[Google's guide on how to create an API Key](https://developers.google.com/maps/gmp-get-started).
+[Google's guide on how to create an API Key](https://developers.google.com/maps/gmp-get-started).</br>
 This project also use Django Framework that has a secret key variable, for security purposes.
 You can [generate your Django secret key here](https://djecrety.ir/).
 The framework will load automatically these as environment variables.
 With both private keys created,